ekasenya/NgnixLogParser/README.md

 `report_dir` is optional.
 Directory where result reports are put.
 Default value is "./reports". <br>
 `log_dir` is optional.
 Directory where ngnix logs are.
 Default value is "./log". <br>
 `monitor_log_name` is optional.
 Monitor log path.
 By default log is written in stdout. <br>
+`max_error_perc` is optional.
+Maximux permissible percent of lines parser couldn't process.
+If percent of not proccesed lines  is more report will not be created.
+Default value is 20

 To be able to see report file correctly you should download `jquery.tablesorter.min.js`.